 Locally she has spearheaded efforts to protect Hammond Pond, Hemlock Gorge, Crystal Lake and the Chestnut Hill Waterworks.
 Concerned with the protection of land across Massachusetts, she is the lead House sponsor for the Public Lands Preservation Act.

 Advocate for Public Safety and Public Health

-Rep. Balser has a long history of advocating for legislation that will protect the public safety.
-As an Alderman, she chaired the Public Safety & Transportation Committee.
-As a State Representative, she focused on fire safety in response to the tragedy in 2000 when a building on Boylston Street in Newton burned and 5 people died.
-She filed a bill that closed loopholes in the state’s requirements for automatic sprinkler systems, and that bill was signed into law in 2008.
-This session, she has filed a bill that would create a local option to require the installation of automatic sprinklers in new construction of single family homes.
+Rep. Balser has made public safety and public health a top priority for many years.
+As a Newton Alderman, she chaired the Public Safety & Transportation Committee.
+As a State Representative, she became a champion for fire safety in response to the tragedy in 2000 when a building on Boylston Street in Newton burned and 5 people died.
+Her legislation that strengthened the state’s requirements for automatic sprinkler systems in non-residential buildings was signed into law in 2008.
+In recent years, she has advocated for expanding sprinkler requirements in homes.

 Additionally, Rep Balser has filed legislation to expand the training of restaurant personnel to respond to choking, and one that would establish a commission to consider the health impacts of sugar and salt in food served in restaurants and public spaces.